Break Point in Tennis

 Did you know that Andy Murray has converted 43.6% of the break points he has earned during his career?

 It’s easy to see why break points could simply be viewed as ‘just another point.’
-However, the fact of the matter is that the result of break points can significantly alter the course of a match.
+However, the fact of the matter is that the result of these delicate scenarios can significantly alter the course of a match.

 There have even been empirical studies, such as one entitled: “Winning matches in Grand Slam men’s singles: An analysis of player performance-related variables from 1991 to 2008.”
 This particular study suggested a strong correlation between converting break points and winning a match.